zequipe/test_matlab/README.md

 ## Introduction

-This repository contains a set of tools for testing the behavior of MATLAB.
+This repository contains a set of scripts that test the behavior of MATLAB, sometimes illustrate its bugs.

 - [`crash`](https://github.com/equipez/test_matlab/blob/master/crash) illustrates a bug of
 the **Linux** version of MATLAB (up to R2023b) concerning [`MEX`](https://www.mathworks.com/help/matlab/ref/mex.html).